Quick-Reference Guide to Cruising on the Danube River (including Prices)

 How much does a Danube River cruise cost?

-Danube River cruises, depending on the cruise line, can cost anywhere from $1,200 per person based on double occupancy of an onboard cabin, to upwards of $7,000 per person for double occupancy.
+Depending on the cruise line, Danube River cruises can cost anywhere from $1,200 per person based on double occupancy of an onboard cabin, to upwards of $7,000 per person for double occupancy.

 What is the best Danube River cruise line?

 That's up for debate, of course.
-It depends on your style of travel (including what your preferences are when you vacation) and your budget.
+It depends on your travel style (including your preferences when you vacation) and your budget.

-Photo courtesy of Avalon Waterways: Envision Panorama Suite on the Danub River
+Photo courtesy of Avalon Waterways: Envision Panorama Suite on the Danube River

 Blue waves graphic.